bellons91/personal-notes/azure/azure-cosmos-db/azure-cosmos-db.md

 Azure Cosmos DB encryption protects your data at rest by seamlessly encrypting your data as it's written in our datacenters, and automatically decrypting it for you as you access it.

+## Stored procedures, Triggers, User-defined functions

+With Azure Cosmos DB you can use **Stored Procedures, Triggers, and User-Defined Functions**.
+To call a stored procedure, trigger, or user-defined function, you need to register it. **Stored procedures are registered per collection**, and can operate on any document or an attachment present in that collection.

+### Stored procedures

+**Stored procedures are written using JavaScript**.
+They can create, update, read, query, and delete items within an Azure Cosmos DB container.

+For partitioned containers, when you run a stored procedure, you must provide a partition key value in the request options. **Stored procedures are always scoped to a partition key**.
+Items that have a different partition key value aren't visible to the stored procedure.

 ## Backup

 You can define backup policies for your data.